Miegas ir vanduo - www.Kristalai.eu

 The Role of the Digestive System

-Kidney Function: The Main Filtration System
+Kidney Function: The Primary Filtration System

-The Role of the Liver in Metabolism
+The Liver's Role in Metabolism

 2. Sugar and Fat Metabolism: They also metabolize sugars and fats from drinks, converting them into energy or storing them for later use.